 In December 2010, Meteor bronze clay was launched by a French developer and then Meteor copper clay was released in January 2011.
 Meteor white bronze clay was launched in July 2011.
-They also have gold bronze classic, pink bronze classic, white bronze classic, light bronze classic, gold bronze ultrafine, pink bronze ultrafine, white bronze ultrafine, light bronze ultrafine and copper ultrafine.
+They have a number of varieties of bronze clay giving different colours.

 The PMC Studio in the UK launched Creative Copper and Creative Bronze clay on 7th October 2011.
 This is made in Turkey by the same manufacturer as Prometheus Bronze clay and works the same way, essentially, it’s the same product repackaged.